minu803/social-network-database/README.md

   RETURN DISTINCT u.name, u.age, u.location, u.interests
   ```
 #### Find all Posts created by a specific User
-- **Description**: Lists all the posts created by a particular user.
+- **Description**: Fetches all posts created by a user with a specific user ID, including details like post ID, content, timestamp, and topic.
 - **Example Query**:
   ```cypher
   MATCH (u:User)-[:POSTED]->(p:Post)